 Do we have to receive COVID-19 vaccination every year?

 Currently, we do not have any data suggesting the need for vaccination on an annual basis against COVID-19 as is the case for flu vaccination.
 The coronavirus differs from the flu virus in many ways and does not change its structure as rapidly as flu.
-We anticipate the COVID-19 vaccine to remain effective from several months to at least a year, and hopefully offer longer protection against COVID-19.
+We know the COVID-19 vaccines remain effective for 6-8 months and counting at this point, and hopefully will offer even longer protection against COVID-19.